If you want o to paint over tile, whether it is ceramic tile or porcelain tile, you will need to prep it thoroughly.

 They are more water repellent and can prevent water from causing damage.

-For painting floor tiles a good option is PPG Breakthrough.
+For painting floor tiles with a water-based product, a good option is PPG Breakthrough.

 However, I would not suggest painting stoneware floors because the granulation might cause the paint to flake.